 dentist upon who the final responsibility of the comprehensive diagnosis and treatment planning rests

-(Fee guide Preamble). ,
+(Fee guide Preamble).
+Following the dentist's involvement in the Comprehensive Examination,

-Comprehensive Diagnosisprocedure
+Comprehensive Diagnosis and Comprehensive Treatment plan those procedures may be billed to the

+patient.

-New and previous (recall) patients attending a clinic who are seeking an oral health (dental) examination may first be attended to by a therapist, hygienist s1, 01202)The codes 01201 and 01202 require dentist involvement in the examination, diagnosis and treatment plan since the descriptor includes checking of occlusion and appliances.
+New and previous (recall) patients attending a clinic who are seeking care may first be attended to by a therapist or a dental hygienist for a limited examination (procedure codes 01201, 01202), The codes 01201 and 01202 require dentist involvement in the examination, diagnosis and treatment plan since the descriptor includes checking of occlusion and appliances.
 This code could be used once the dentists has performed the required elements in addition to the screening/authorized practice portion done by a therapist or a hygienist.
 The codes 01201, 01202 and 01205 are used in the MOH Supplementary Health Schedule.
 The MOH does not recognize the 01011-01103 codes.
 The codes 01201 and 01202 require a dentist’s involvement in the examination, diagnosis and treatment plan since the descriptor includes checking of occlusion and appliances.

-A () can be used
+A specific examination (code 01204) or an emergency examination (code 01205) can be used

-or assistant (within the limits of a therapist or hygienist authorized practice and their license as illustrated in the following numbered articles for a screening of new or recall patients can be performed examinationna a .
-These screening observations, which may become a part of a comprehensive (complete) examination or a limited, specific or emergency examination but these examinations should not be billed until the dentist portion is performed.
-The screening examination observations may include, as necessaryas may be a , the following: radiographs [and Imaging , MCPPS 2, I, vas per article 5 (xv) below], photos, videos, recording of screening findings including: medical health information, dental history, chief complaint, soft tissue, lymph nodes, periodontium, occlusal screening caries, etc. and a draft treatment plan.Examinations (01101-01103) and limited exams (01201 and 01202) , that may have been gathered in exams 01202,01204,01205.
-The screening and examination information would be used in performing comprehensive diagnosisThird party payers may not pay for a 01101-01103 code, under some circumstances, if they have already paid for one of the codes 01201, 01202, 01204, 01205.
+within the limitations of a therapist or hygienist authorized practice and their license .
+Calibrated Screening observations of new or recall patients can be performed by an assistant, a hygienist or a therapist.
+These screening observations may become a part of a Comprehensive (Complete) Examination or a Limited, Specific or Emergency examination by a dentist but these examinations should not be billed until the dentist portion is performed.
+The screening observations may include, as necessary and as may be identified in a written protocol, the following: radiographs [Radiation and Imaging Standard, MCPPS 2, I, v], photos, videos, recording of screening observations including medical health information, dental history, chief complaint, soft tissue, lymph nodes, periodontium, occlusal screening caries, etc. and a draft treatment plan.
+A Dentist must attend the patient in person to finalize Comprehensive (Complete) Examinations (01101-01103) and limited exams (01201 and 01202) confirming the screening information, that may have been gathered in exams 01202,01204,01205.
+The screening and examination information would be used in performing comprehensive diagnosis and to finalize the Comprehensive Treatment Plan.
+Third party payers may not pay for a 01101-01103 code, under some circumstances, if they have already paid for one of the codes 01201, 01202, 01204, 01205.

-Diagnosis and Treatment Planning MC,CFD
+Involvement of the dentist by real time videoconferencing (skype, facetime, etc.) may be useful in emergency or specific examination situations but is not equivalent to the dentist’s in person involvement in the Comprehensive Examination, Diagnosis and Treatment Planning unless the dentist can show evidence that it is equivalent.
+[DDA 23(1); MCPPS, ACFD Competency 1.2]

-Members are obligated to educate patients and the public regarding the importance of a comprehensive examination at least every two (2) years and must record any patient refusal.
+Members are obligated to educate patients and the public regarding the importance of a comprehensive examination at least every two years by a dentist and the patient record must indicate any patient refusal.

 The coding system (USC&LS) is proprietary and is owned by the CDA and is created for dentists.
 The descriptors are developed by the CDA and its partners.
 The CDSS owns and approves the CDSS Fee Guide for the use of its members.

-Patients attending a clinic for a specific concern may be provided a limited examination (procedure code 01202), a specific examination (procedure code 01204), an emergency examination (procedure code 01205) or may be provided a screening examination by a Dental Hygienist or a Dental Therapist (within the limits of their authorized practice and their license as illustrated in following numbered articles).

-.
+Comprehensive Informed Consent Process.
 [MCPPS 2, III, i]

+(i) This process recognizes the right of each patient to understand:

+(a) their health status,

-(i) This processa bComprehensive Treatment or including updating
+(b) their options for Comprehensive Treatment or no treatment, including updating